 When the conversation is about curriculum, one of the most commonly asked questions by parents is the difference between the two highly popular boards: CBSE and ICSE.
 When you look at an overview of the two, the curricula have many similarities.

-The top similarity is that the two curriculum systems are rooted in the Indian value system and educational history, making it relatable and easy to understand.
+The top similarity is that the two curriculum systems are rooted in the Indian value system and educational history, making them relatable and easy to understand.
 Thus, the struggle to choose between the two is real.

 Have you thought about it: Will CBSE help my child’s dreams come true or ICSE?
 Where should I admit my child?
 Will it help them in future to prepare for competitive exams like JEE or NEET?
 Which one of the two is good for study abroad plans?